 In July of last year, I attended a science conference.
 Conferences often come with lots of coffee, and was feeling a little self-conscious about how enthusiastically I had gushed about my scientific field of interest, the anthropology of infancy–which I’m sure will come as no surprise to you largely involves breastfeeding.
 During the closing proceedings on the last day, I felt several eyes flit in my direction when the plenary speaker brought up news that had broke that day: Donald Trump attacked breastfeeding on Twitter, prompting the New York Times editorial board to take a rare step of publishing an editorial on their own behalf.
 And that was the day the non-parent world found out that breastfeeding science denialism was a thing.

-When I chose to study anthropology, I knew I would encounter science denialists at some point; I just expected it to be about human evolution, not breastfeeding.
-Sometimes I get pretty frustrated at having chosen a science that is so controversial.
+When I chose to study anthropology, I knew I would encounter science denialism at some point; I just expected it to be about human evolution, not breastfeeding.
+Sometimes I get pretty frustrated at having chosen a subfield that has turned out to be so controversial.
 I just want to say “Hey, I just came here for the science, leave me alone.”
 So I don’t really want to write this.
 What I really want to write about is weird animals that make milk and that crazy new video that came out in May showing what a letdown looks on the cellular level.
 But I’m starting to realize that this amazing science only gets done because the public believes in it’s value, and this science–the science I love and have dedicated the past decade of my intellectual life to–is currently under attack.

 Things like cultural resistance to breastfeeding and false advertising claims on formula labels have been around for as long as the formula industry has existed.
 But active denial of the science itself has gained traction just in the past 5 years or so.
 This movement as managed to sew doubt in the minds of the public, journalists, and even some medical practitioners, in established science on a major public health issue that costs Americans literally tens of billions of dollars every year.